 I got a text the other day from a friend who took my travel hacker workshop last year.
 Since then she has opened a number of travel credit cards, resulting in thousands of frequent flyer miles – much to her delight.
 But on this day she was frustrated.
 “I accidentally let 21K in Southwest Airlines miles expire,” she texted.
 “I knew there was an approaching deadline and I got the date wrong – dang it!”
 She’s not alone in making that mistake.
-Another friend once let about 150K Alaska Airlines miles expire, simply because she didn’t know about mileage plan expiration dates – until she went to use her saved up miles and they simply weren’t there.
+Another friend once let about 250K Alaska Airlines miles expire, simply because she didn’t know about mileage plan expiration dates – until she went to use her saved up miles to fly to Peru and they simply weren’t there.

 One of the easiest travel hacks out there is this: once you have those precious frequent flyer miles and hotel points saved up, don’t let them expire!
 Here are some ways I’ve avoided losing miles and points to deadlines.